-Narendra Kumar Chopra has completed his Postgraduate degree (MD) in Internal Medicine from Maharaja Sayajee Rao University Baroda, India in the year 1986.
-Subsequently he has completed his Fellowship in Tropical Medicine from Royal Society of Tropical Medicine and Hygiene, London, UK in the year 1989.
-He was also awarded WHO Fellowship in Leprosy, Infectious Diseases in countries of South East Asia and Africa.
-He has also received Young Scientist Melville Christian Memorial Award and Gold medal at national level in the year 1995.
-He was also awarded Rashtriya Gaurav Award by Vice President of India in the year 2002 for outstanding contribution in the field of Infectious Diseases.
+Narendra Kumar Chopra has completed his master's degree M. D Internal Medicine from "The Maharaja Sayajirao University" Baroda, India in the year 1986.
+Subsequently he has completed his Fellowship in Tropical Medicine from Royal Society of Tropical Medicine and Hygiene London (U. K) in the year 1989.
+He was also awarded WHO Fellowship in the year 1990 in Leprosy, infectious diseases in countries of Southeast Asia & Africa.
+He has also received young scientist Melville Christian Memorial Award and Gold medal at national level in the year 1995 for research in the field of leprosy.
+He was also awarded Rastriya Gaurav Award by Vice President of India in the year 2002 for outstandind contribution in the field of Infectious diseases.
 He was also selected in the team by World Health organization for action program for elimination of leprosy in the year 2003.
-He has published more than 20 research papers in peer reviewed national & international journals.
-Presently he is working as Clinical Professor and Infectious diseases Consultant in the Faculty of Medicine SEGI University, Clinical Campus, Hospital Sibu (Sarawak State) Malaysia.
+He has published more than 30 research papers in peer reviewed national & International journals narendra.r.chopra@gmail.com

-narendra.r.chopra@gmail.com